kentshenlim/CSS-common-feature/README.md

 This repo will collect some common features in webpage, built using CSSmainly , for future reference.

 # Feature List
-(-) Navigation panel that enlarges, 01-navEnlarge
+[-] Navigation panel that enlarges, 01-navEnlarge
 Navigation panel with multiple links.
 The links will enlarge when hover over the link.
 Does not use transform.
+Last updated: 28.09.2022
+[-] Vertical centering of a line of text, 02-textVerticalCenter
 Last updated: 28.09.2022